Key Points

 Stakeholders will be more engaged in a project that rapidly draws knowledge across departments and brings in fresh ideas from unexpected sources.
 Implementing cloud-based solutions and collaborative project management software into a project’s toolset can foster team building and idea sharing that can inspire the participation of all parties involved.

 The most important outcome of a successful stakeholder analysis is determining which stakeholders will support a project and which stakeholders will hinder a project.
-This key piece of information will determine the appropriate strategy for managing stakeholders throughout the duration of the project.
+This key piece of information will determine the appropriate strategy for managing stakeholders throughout the project.

 About the Author